Alexandria Ocasio-Cortez: China

 Ocasio-Cortez criticized the American companies Activision Blizzard and Apple for censoring pro-democracy protesters in Hong Kong.
 She co-signed a letter to Activision Blizzard CEO Bobby Kotick that read, "As China amplifies its campaign of intimidation, you and your company must decide whether to look beyond the bottom line and promote American values—like freedom of speech and thought—or to give in to Beijing's demands in order to preserve market access."

 A bipartisan letter by Ocasio-Cortez and seven other lawmakers fiercely criticized the NBA's handling of a controversy involving a tweet by Houston Rockets general manager Daryl Morey supporting pro-democracy protesters in Hong Kong.
-The lawmakers wrote that the NBA's response not only "sold out an American citizen" but also "reinforces the Chinese Communist Party view that those who point to Chinese repression in Hong Kong are as best stating opinions, not facts", as well as being "a betrayal of fundamental American values".
+The lawmakers wrote that the NBA's response not only "sold out an American citizen" but also "reinforces the Chinese Communist Party view that those who point to Chinese repression in Hong Kong are at best stating opinions, not facts", as well as being "a betrayal of fundamental American values".

 Middle East

-Ocasio-Cortez voted to withdraw US military aid for Saudi Arabia's intervention in Yemen, and she was among 56 Democrats to vote in favor of H.Con.Res.
+Ocasio-Cortez voted to withdraw U.S. military support for the Saudi Arabian-led intervention in Yemen, and she was among 56 Democrats to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Ocasio-Cortez criticized the Trump administration for escalating tensions with Iran, saying it would bring the U.S. into a "military conflict that is completely irresponsible".

 Ocasio-Cortez supported the Mahsa Amini protests, saying, "Mahsa Amini was senselessly murdered by the same patriarchal and autocratic forces repressing women the world over" and that the "right to choose belongs to us all, from hijabs to reproductive care".

-In 2025, Ocasio-Cortez opposed American strikes on Iranian nuclear sites, saying it was "absolutely and clearly grounds for impeachment".
+In 2025, Ocasio-Cortez opposed American strikes on Iranian nuclear sites, calling them "absolutely and clearly grounds for impeachment".